nshiab/simple-data-analysis/README.md

 // Let's imagine that we are inside a React component
 // nested inside the React Three Fiber Canvas element.

-// Let's use SimpleData to deal with our data. const colors = useMemo(() => {
+// Use SimpleData to deal with the data. const colors = useMemo(() => {

     const simpleData = new SimpleData({